microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/PolicyRecordingBot/README.md

     * This method allows you to deploy directly from the Azure Storage Account during service creation.

    Option 2: Use Local Files:
-    * Alternatively, you can deploy directly from local files during the service creation process.
+    * Deploy directly from local files during the service creation process.
     * Ensure all required files, including .cscfg and .csdef, are accessible and correctly referenced during deployment.

 ### Firewall setup